Have you ever watched any successful, veteran investor talk?

 For example, the checklist for investing in SIPs must have the answers to the following questions.

-Some or all of the above questions can be used while making any investment decisions.
-Remember, your investing checklist must be simple to do, not a ‘do it yourself’ manual.
+And at all times, remember, your investing checklist must be simple to do, not a ‘do it yourself’ manual.

-‘Investing Checklist’ for Investment Success
+Investment Checklist for Investment Success